FrameworkComputer/EmbeddedController/docs/ec_terms.md

     typical application is to control fan speeds or the brightness of a backlight.

+*   **Retimer** {#retimer}

+    A device that can extract the embedded clock signal from a high-speed protocol, fully recover the data, and retransmit a fresh copy of the data using a clean clock.

 *   **SAFT - Semi-Automated Firmware Tests** {#saft}

     A suite of tests for firmware, succeeded by [FAFT](#faft).
 See the